 4. Don’t Smoke

 Smoking not only yellows the teeth, gives you smelly breath, and gives you lungs cancer, but it can also give you breast cancer.
-Due to the societal norms, women may not be smoking in larger numbers but unfortunately, society normalises men smokers.
-And being in an environment where smoking is happening almost as daily routines, even if you don’t smoke, can lead to you developing these cancers.
-So figure out a lifestyle that minimises you being exposed to cigarettes, period.
+Due to the societal norms, women may not be smoking in larger numbers but unfortunately, society normalizes men smokers.
+Being in an environment where others smoke regularly is equally bad.
+So figure out a lifestyle that minimizes your being exposed to cigarettes, period.

 5. Birth control pills